jppateljay1/fakemake/README.md

 ./fakemake <filename> to run the program type "?" to see available commands and follow on screen procedures

-To detect any repeated cycle, you have to actually use the make <filename> command
+To detect any repeated cycle, you have to actually use the make "<filename>" command

 Other sanity checkers have been added to eliminate any errors within the program.
 For example, if you try to make a basic file, it will print out an error.
 Also, if you have a basic file with in the dependency, it will also check that as well.
 For example: let's say we have this makefile for example